Zach657/FPS_PW_ZG/README.md

 The best FPS of this generation

 ## Instructions:
-* Use the "W", "A", "S", "D", & space bar keys to control the movement of your character
+* Use the "W", "A", "S", "D", keys to control the movement of your character
+* Press space to jump
+* Click to shoot
-* Find the exit of the maze, which has a red light in front of it, while avoiding or killing the enemy androids to win the level!
+* Find the exit of the maze, which has a red light in front of it, while avoiding or killing the enemies to win the level!

 ## Features:
-* Detailed character and enemy androids
+* Detailed character and enemies
+* Enemies that react to the player
 * Intricate maze

 ## Known bugs: